data-edu/dataedu/README.md

 We strived to use packages that we use in our daily work when creating the walkthroughs in the book.
-Because we covered a variety of subjects, that means we used a lot of packages\!
+Because we covered a variety of subjects, that means we used a lot of packages!
 As described in the Foundational Skills chapter, you can install the packages individually as they suit your needs.